codesuki/react-d3-components/README.md

 Description
 ===========
 Ideally the library should be usable with minimum configuration.
 Just put the data in and see the charts.
 I try to provide sensible defaults, but since for most use-cases we need to customize D3's parameters they will be made accessible to the user.
-Most Charts will turn into their stacked varient when given an array as input.
+Most Charts will turn into their stacked variant when given an array as input.

 If you like the project please consider a pull request.
 I am open for any additions.